-When cutting crown molding by this method the bevel angle should be set at 33.9' either right or left.
-The crown molding stops are marked either 33.9' or 45' for the exact angle for cutting crown molding (see figure 40).
-The miter angle should be set at 31.62' either right or left, depending on the desired cut for the application.
+When cutting crown molding by this method the bevel angle should be set at 33.85°.
+The miter angle should be set at 31.62° either right or left, depending on the desired cut for the application.
 See the chart below for correct angle settings and correct positioning of crown molding on miter table.

-The settings in the chart on page 30 can be used for cutting All Standard (U.S.) crown molding with 52° and 38° angles.
+The settings in the chart below can be used for cutting All Standard (U.S.) crown molding with 52° and 38° angles.
 The crown molding is placed flat on the miter table using the compound features of your miter saw.